SystemsApproach/book/status.md

 For a roadmap of ongoing and planned work, see the [book wiki](https://github.com/SystemsApproach/book/wiki).

+## August 1, 2019

+This release is tagged `v6.0`, which roughly equates with a 6th Edition.
+Read the [Preface](preface.md) to find out what's new.

+Note that Morgan Kaufmann (Elsevier) plans to publish a 6th edition of their textbook based on a fork of this version.
+Going forward, open source releases found here will not necessarily stay in sync with any future published editions.

 ## April 8, 2019

 This latest version tagged `v5.4`.
 Major updates include: